mahmoud-elmakki/mahmoud-elmakki/README.md

 ## Me In AI

-Interested in building Machine Learning Systems for production, have build couple of systems for some real life applications.
+Interested in building Machine Learning Systems for production, have build couple of systems for some real life application.
+Following my scientific eagerness for Deep Learning research.

 #### languages/tools/frameworks:
 - TensorFlow